EU AI Act: Frequently Asked Questions Answered

 - Issuing administrative fines

-At the EU level, the European AI Office (established within the European Commission) coordinates enforcement, manages the EU database for high-risk AI systems, and has direct supervisory powers over GPAI model providers.
+Sitting above them, the European AI Office (established within the European Commission) coordinates enforcement, runs the EU database for high-risk AI systems, and holds direct supervisory powers over GPAI model providers.

-Member states were required to designate their national competent authorities by August 2, 2025.
+Member states had to name their national competent authorities by August 2, 2025.

 18. Can I Still Deploy AI Systems During the Transition Period?

 Yes.
-The AI Act does not ban or restrict the deployment of AI systems during the transition period.
-However, the phased enforcement means that some obligations are already in effect:
+The AI Act does not block or restrict deploying AI systems while the transition period runs.
+The catch is that the phased rollout means several obligations are already live:

 - Since February 2, 2025: Prohibited practices cannot be deployed.
 AI literacy obligations apply.